 An NFT is like an original painting.
 There are many copies of “Starry Night,” but there is only one original copy, and only one person at a time can own that original.

-Why Buy NFTs?
+Music NFT: Why Buy or Sell NFTs?

 If you’re an artist, NFT exchange can help you make some extra money.
-Some big-name artists sell their NFTs for millions of dollars.
+Some big-name musicians and artists sell their NFTs for millions of dollars.
 You might not make millions if you’re just starting out, but you can probably make some extra money that you didn’t have before.
 A great feature of NFTs is that you can enable them to pay a percentage to you whenever they change hands.
 So, if your work becomes popular, you’ll be seeing dividends.

 If you’re a buyer, you can know that you are supporting your favorite artists financially.
 Plus, buying an NFT gives you some fundamental usage rights.
-With those rights, you can post an image you bought online or as your profile or use the music you purchased without penalty.
+With those rights, you can post an image you bought online or as your profile or use the music NFT you purchased without penalty.
 Another advantage for buyers is that often you can resell an NFT for more than your initial purchase price.